LiGCN: Label-interpretable Graph Convolutional Networks for Multi-label Text Classification: Analysis

 \textbf{Quantitative Analysis} So far, we have demonstrated that our model is able to identify the triggering words for each individual class from the confidence score of the token-label edges.
-To further show the quality of the identified triggering words, we compute the mean square error (MSE) between our best performed model and the ground-truth annotations for the test set of Ren\_CECps.
-Similar to previous analysis, we first normalize the constructed token-label adjacency matrix $A_{token\_label}$, then construct a token-label matrix $A_{golden}$ from ground-truth annotations (for each sentence, there is only a few keywords, we assign zero to other non-keyword tokens).
+To quantitatively show the quality of identified triggering words, we compute MSE between our best performed model and the ground truth annotations for the test set of RenCECps.
+Similar to previous analysis, we first normalize the constructed token-label adjacency matrix $A_{token\_label}$, then construct a token-label matrix $A_{golden}$ from ground truth annotations (for each sentence, there is only a few keywords, we assign zero to other non-keyword tokens).
 Then we are able to compute MSE score between the two aforementioned matrices: $MSE(A_{token\_label},A_{golden})$.
 We also reconstruct the token-label matrix from the BERT+single model as a comparison.
-BERT+single has an MSE score of 0.0909 and BERT+HGCN has 0.0021.
-BERT+HGCN has a significant lower MSE score compared with BERT+single.
-The T-test between the two models based on the predictions is 0.0165, showing a significant difference.
-Please note that the other baseline model, BERT+multi fails to provide any token-label information, as there is no token-level connections to the final classification prediction layer (on sentence-level \texttt{[CLS]} is connected) and thus cannot be compared.
+RoBERTa has an MSE score of 0.0901 and RoBERTa-LiGCN has 0.0020.
+RoBERTa-LiGCN has a significant lower MSE score compared with RoBERTa.
+The T-test between the two models based on the predictions is 0.016, showing a significant difference.
+Since other datasets do not contain token-level annotations, so we fail to conduct quantitative analysis on them.

+\textbf{Highlighted Tokens} Additionally, in Table \ref{tab:highlight}, we show a case study selected from AAPD.
+We keep the top tokens highlighted only.
+This article is correctly classified as logic in computer science(cs.lo), programming languages (cs.pl) and software engineering (cs.se), marked by different colors.
+One can notice that the highlighted tokens are closely related to the class fields: \textit{object-oriented software} and \textit{Object Programs} are associated with cs.se; \textit{reference expressions} is associated with cs.pl; \textit{describing program semantics} is associated with cs.lo.
+Note that we omit highlighting of tokens that may appear in more than two classes for simplicity.